 Greenhouse Gas Emissions

 The EPA requires that many facilities report greenhouse gas (GHG) emissions.
 There are multiple methods for determining GHG emissions from combustion sources.
-One easy method is to measure and totalize the flow of natural gas consumed during the specified period and use EPA formulas for calculating GHG emissions.
+One easy way is to measure and totalize the flow of natural gas consumed during the specified period and use EPA formulas for calculating GHG emissions.

 A thermal mass flow meter can easily measure the natural gas flow, and the built-in non-resettable totalizer provides the total fuel consumption.
-While other flow meter types typically require significant piping modifications, this can be avoided when using a thermal mass flow meter with an insertion probe.
-This meter style permits easy installation in existing gas pipe.
+While other flow meter types typically require significant piping modifications, this can be avoided using a thermal mass flow meter with an insertion probe.
+This meter style permits easy installation in the existing gas pipe.

-Explore greenhouse gas emissions monitoring in applications of biogas, landfill gas, digester gas and flare gas in the Sage white paper, “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”
+Explore greenhouse gas emissions monitoring in applications of biogas, landfill gas, digester gas, and flare gas in the Sage white paper, “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”

 A gas flare is a combustion safety device that burns off the excess gas or unintentionally released gas.
-Without a flare, the material releases into the atmosphere creating an unsafe situation.
+Without a flare, the material releases into the atmosphere, creating an unsafe situation.
 Flares are used in gas production and oil refineries.

 Important factors must be considered when using a thermal mass flow meter on flare lines.
-Due to the changing gas composition, the thermal mass flow meter will not provide accurate flow measurement of the flare gas emitted and its use in the main flow header is not recommended.
+Due to the changing gas composition, the thermal mass flow meter will not provide accurate flow measurement of the flare gas emitted, and its use in the main flow header is not recommended.
 However, the thermal mass flow meter has applications in the individual flare headers.
 Due to the excellent flow velocity sensitivity, the thermal mass flow meter will detect the flow of the continuous sweep gas.
-In the event of a release to the flare system, the meter can indicate what process unit is sending gas to the flare and also can detect if any valves have not closed completely after the unit resumes regular operation.
+In the event of a release to the flare system, the meter can indicate what process the unit is sending gas to the flare and detect if any valves have not entirely closed after the unit resumes regular operation.

 Thermal Mass Flow Meter Advantages